-I don't know if I love him anymore
+I'm Mary and my partner's name is Steve.
+I don't know if I love Steve anymore.

 I quit drugs, had the baby and he continued on.
 He began experimenting with cocaine, and that grew into a crack addiction.
 I was working out of town at the time, and one day I came home one day and EVERYTHING was gone.

 There was a stack of pawn slips on the counter with a post it that said "I'm sorry".
 We broke up again.
 About a year later we got back together.
 Our problems continued.
 He drank, and occasionally did drugs.
 I got pregnant again.
 I ended up leaving when the baby was about a year and half.
 Again, we spent a good 8 months or so apart.
 He went to treatment and we tried again.
 Things have been going well.
 He's sober 3 years now.
 We get along ok - the kids are happy and adjusted, our daughters are 9 and 5 now.
 We're in a good place, I work and keep busy with kids, he's a student and keeps busy with a dance group.

 We get along better when were apart.
 When we have to spend a weekend together tho, it usually ends up in an argument.

 He likes sports and like I mentioned, he's a dancer.
 It takes a lot of his time and he is committed to the group.
 Even through our breakups and his addiction, he stayed with the group.
 He goes at least twice a week, if not more often.
 I keep busy with my kids.
 I drive them to dance classes and piano lessons.
 I took up Piano myself, and I enjoy it.
 I spend a lot of time listening to audiobooks, so I don't mind driving.
 I like to read or go on the computer.